joanne-wu-hoo/redux-microblog/README.md

 psql microblog < data.sql
 nodemon server.js
 ```
-This will start the server on port 3001

 3. cd into the "frontend" directory, install required packages, then start the app